 Teaching Kids The Definition Of Bullying

 You hear the words “I’m being bullied!” and immediately go into investigation mode.
 You know the serious implications of bullying, and want to make sure all students at your school are safe and respected.
 However, after looking into the situation, you see that instead of a true bullying incident, this situation is simply a conflict between two peers.
-On the other hand, you know that there may be kids at your school who are experiencing bullying, but don’t realize that it’s as serious as is it.
+On the other hand, you know that there may be kids at your school who are experiencing bullying, but don’t realize that it’s as serious as it is.
 Unfortunately, this is the norm for many educators.

 So, what do you do?
 How do you help kids know what bullying is and what it isn’t?
 Below, you’ll find ideas for helping kids better understand this concept so that we can better support students who are experiencing it.